LagoLunatic/ww_model_helpers/README.md

 ### Step 9: Set up custom colors (optional)

 If you want to set up colors that can be customized by the player in Wind Waker Randomizer's UI, refer to [this guide](https://github.com/LagoLunatic/ww_model_helpers/blob/master/custom_colors_README.md).

+And if you want to make preview images of your model so the player can see what the model will look like ahead of time, refer to [this guide](https://github.com/LagoLunatic/ww_model_helpers/blob/master/generate_previews_README.md).

 ## Running the scripts from source